vishbhat8/ARC-AGI-Solution/README.md

 # ARC-AGI Solution

 The following is my solution for the ARC-AGI benchmark.
 It has been tested on the first 200 examples from the evaluation set and it is able to address and solve all of them.
-I am slowly adding worked-out solutions for each problem from the eval set into this repo (check solutions/evaluation directory).
+I am slowly adding worked-out solutions for each problem from the eval set into this repo (check solutions/evaluation directory here: https://github.com/vishbhat8/ARC-AGI-Solution/solutions/evaluation ).

 This repo only contains the architecture and the approach, not the code.
 In order to help implement the architecture described below, I am putting together a team.
 DM if you are interested in helping us.
 All the code for this project will be open-source.